The Assassination of Gianni Versace: American Crime Story: Promotion

 On November 15, 2017, the first full trailer for the season was released via the Twitter account of the series.
-It shows moments from Cunanan's unstable past and the first aftermaths of Versace's assassination.
+It shows moments from Cunanan's unstable past and the first aftermaths of Versace's murder.
 The same day, it was announced that the first episode of the season would be available five days before the official premiere for FX+ subscribers.
 On November 28, 2017, FX released a new short trailer depicting the main cast of the season: Cruz, Ramírez, Martin and Criss; while a voice-over by Criss as Cunanan reveals how he feels the same as Versace.

 In December 2017, more teasers were released.
 The first opposed Versace and Cunanan as they speak about themselves and their pasts.
 The second featured a Versace fashion show where models start crying, as news reports about the designer's death are heard.
-The third showed Cunanan trying to convince someone that he really has a date with Versace, while the scene is being cut by shots of the assassination and its aftermaths.
+The third showed Cunanan trying to convince someone that he really has a date with Versace, while the scene is being cut by shots of the murder and its aftermaths.
 The fourth one features Donatella Versace in a black dress for her brother's funeral; the fifth showed different rooms of Versace's mansion, with multiple voice-overs by different characters; and the sixth featured a showering Cunanan, surrounding his face with duct tape, as Max Greenfield's Ronnie asks him what he is doing.
 On December 28, a first look at the series was released, with interviews from the crew and the cast.
 That same day, a new teaser was also released, depicting Criss-as-Cunanan about to kill his sexual partner and then Versace.